Community-Informed Research and Cancer Control

 The VICC catchment area includes 123 counties encompassing the entire state of TN, western KY, and northern AL. The VICC Office of Community Outreach and Engagement collaborates with patient and community stakeholders in a bi-directional manner on research, cancer control efforts, and quality care.

-The VICC Office of Community Outreach and Engagement and the Meharry-Vanderbilt-Tennessee State University Cancer Partnership (MVTCP) collaborated with our partners to conduct the 2019 Community Cancer Needs Assessment.
+The VICC Office of Community Outreach and Engagement and the Meharry-Vanderbilt-Tennessee State University Cancer Partnership (MVTCP) collaborated with our partners to conduct the 2019 Community Cancer Needs Assessment and Toolkit.
 The purpose of this assessment was to characterize the burden of cancer in our catchment area and gather input from a range of community stakeholder groups about what needs and gaps need to be addressed.
 Based on the findings, our partners produced the community-driven vision and goals below, which will guide VICC and MVTCP research and outreach efforts during 2020-2025.

 In addition, Tennessee, Kentucky and Alabama all have state cancer plans that present a framework of priority goals and strategies to eliminate preventable cancers and minimize deaths and disabilities.
 They provide guidance for designing, implementing, monitoring, and evaluating cancer-related efforts.
 VICC faculty and staff recently collaborated with the Tennessee Cancer Coalition, Tennessee Department of Health and other community partners to produce the State of Tennessee Cancer Plan (2018-2022).